Optimizing Flexible Complex Systems with Coupled and Co-Evolving Subsystems under Operational Uncertainties: Introduction

-However, for a complex system composed of coupled subsystems, optimizing such flexible system designs is extremely challenging because we need effective coordination between the design and deployment of each subsystem in response to the uncertainties.
-Consider an illustrative example of designing and deploying an infrastructure system consisting of a water distribution system and a power plant in a development area.
-These two infrastructure elements (i.e., ``subsystems'') are interdependent because operating the water distribution system requires electricity, and operating the power plant requires water \cite{siddiqi2011water}.
+However, for a complex system composed of coupled subsystems, optimizing such flexible system designs is extremely challenging because we need effective coordination between the design and deployment of each subsystem in response to uncertainties.
+Consider an application of designing and deploying an infrastructure system consisting of a water generation system and an electric power plant in a developing area.
+These two infrastructure elements (i.e., ``subsystems'') are interdependent because operating the water generation system requires electricity, and operating the power plant requires water \cite{siddiqi2011water}.
 Therefore, we need a co-deployment optimization for these infrastructure elements, considering not only their own demand uncertainties but also their interdependence.
+This problem becomes even more complex when more coupled subsystems, such as a food production system, and their corresponding uncertainties are introduced.
 When there are many such interdependent subsystems to be co-deployed, we do not currently have a computationally scalable method that can co-optimize these subsystem-level designs and staged-deployment decisions in response to their operational uncertainties.
-With the traditional methods, we would need to discretize the joint probability distribution of all subsystems’ uncertainties into a (combinatorially large) set of scenarios and analyze all those scenarios for all decisions in all subsystems in the optimization, resulting in an extremely large number of variables and constraints.
+With the traditional methods, we would need to discretize the joint probability distribution of all subsystems’ uncertainties into a (combinatorially large) set of scenarios and analyze those scenarios for all decisions in all subsystems in the optimization, resulting in an extremely large number of variables and constraints.
 This would make the optimization poorly scalable and computationally challenging.
 Existing literature circumvented this challenge by designing the stages with a top-down approach using simple system-level low-fidelity models or experts’ opinions \cite{neufville2011flexibility}, which often lack scalability and rigor.
 Thus, there is an imperative need for a bottom-up coordinated subsystem-level design method with a scalable optimization formulation while providing a sufficiently flexible design solution.